ahp-aig/yolo_for_endometrial_cytology/README.md

 # Project Title: From Microscope to AI: Developing an Integrated Diagnostic System for Endometrial Cytology

-Immediate Object Detection of Endometrial Cytology under a Microscope using YOLOv5x
+Real-Time Object Detection of Endometrial Cytology under a Microscope using YOLOv5x

 ## Description

 This repository hosts the implementation of an AI-assisted model designed to support the diagnosis of endometrial cytology through real-time object-detection technology.
 In the realm of microscopic cytological diagnosis, this study explores the feasibility of integrating AI technology directly into the existing diagnostic workflows without relying on whole slide imaging (WSI).
-This application of AI aims to demonstrate how it can be seamlessly incorporated to assist with real-time diagnostics under a microscope, which could be particularly beneficial in resource-limited settings and during time-sensitive procedures such as rapid on-site evaluation (ROSE).
-By maintaining compatibility with current workflows, this approach holds the potential to facilitate and enhance diagnostic processes across various medical fields, not limited to endometrial cytology.

 ## System, Software and Microscope Setup